shermansjliu/CSC458/pa2/README.md

 - This means that the queue can store up to 1000 * 1500 * 8 = 1.2Mbps.
 Draining the queue takes 1.2 / 100 = 0.012s

 3. How does the RTT reported by ping vary with the queue size?
 Write a symbolic equation to describe the relation between the two (ignore computation overheads in ping that might affect the final result).

--
+- Let Q be queue size
+RTT = 2.5 * Q
 4. Identify and describe two ways to mitigate the bufferbloat problem.
-- One way is to make the bandwidth on the slower link greater than or equal to the bandwidth (out queue) on the faster link
+- One way is to ensure the bandwidth on the slower link greater than or equal to the buffer or the buffer to be less than or equal to the exit rate
 - Another way is to use an active queue management algorithm such as random early detection, so that the packets are dropped before the queue becomes full, which curbs the size of the congestion window and the average time packets spend inside the buffer